tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Some deployments have used IPsec in the past to secure their communication protocol and have now decided to switch to TLS or DTLS instead.
 The requirement for updates of cryptographic keys for an existing session has become a requirement.
-For IPsec, US NIST, German BSI, and Frensch ANSSI recommend to re-run Diffie-Hellman exchanges frequently to provide forward secrecy and force attackers to perform a dynamic key extraction {{RFC7624}}.
+For IPsec, US NIST, German BSI, and French ANSSI recommend to re-run Diffie-Hellman exchanges frequently to provide forward secrecy and force attackers to perform a dynamic key extraction {{RFC7624}}.
 ANSSI writes "It is recommended to force the periodic renewal of the keys, e.g., every hour and every 100 GB of data, in order to limit the impact of a key compromise."